 As we discussed with the LG WX, a TV this thin just can’t sound that great, and the GX is no exception.
 If you really want a full viewing experience, we highly recommend pairing this ultra-thin TV with a sound bar.

 The Bottom Line: While The Frame from Samsung has more to offer in terms of displaying artwork, the LG GX offers an even thinner frame and incredible picture quality thanks to LG OLED display technology.
-While it’s not nearly as thin as the Wallpaper OLED TV, it does offer major savings on price.
+While it’s not nearly as thin as the Wallpaper OLED TV, it’s still one of the thinnest TVs around and does offer major savings on price.

 Coming Soon: More Ultra-Thin TVs

-When it comes to the thinnest TVs in the world, we saw major breakthroughs in 2020.
-However, even more exciting developments are in store for 2021.
+When it comes to the thinnest TVs in the world, we saw major breakthroughs in 2021, and we expect even more exciting developments in 2022.
 So far, LG and Samsung continue to dominate the competition in terms of TV thickness, and both companies have new models on the horizon that we’re really excited about.
-We’ll continue to update this story as new products are released, but here’s what we know so far about the thinnest TVs being released in the near future.
+We’ll continue to update this story as brands debut new products, but here’s what we know so far about the thinnest TVs being released in the near future.

 Samsung The Wall